bayesimpact/jupyter-linter/README.md

 ## More to be done

 TODO: Improve README by adding motivation for the project and better usage instructions.
-TODO: Package for easy distribution via Pypy and add instructions of how to publish to Pypy.
+TODO: Package for easy distribution via Pypi and add instructions of how to publish to Pypi.
 TODO: Run tests and linter on CircleCI.